tamj0rd2/pipeline-status-action/README.md

 # pipeline-status-action

-This action polls the github status API for the given checks and sends a message on slack if any of the checks have failed or do not complete within the specified timeout.
+This action polls the github status API for the given statuses to complete successfully and sends a message on slack if any of the checks have failed or do not complete within the specified timeout.

 ## Inputs